 Did the Democratic and Republican Parties switch platforms?
 Many people seem to think so.
 What’s the reality behind that?
+The reality is is that the republicans and democrats did not switch.
+The history is much more complicated.

-The Republican Party Was Founded to Halt Slavery Using Big Government
+The Republican Party Was Founded to Halt Slavery

 Democrats Adopted Socialist Ideas from Europe

 Then in the early 1900s, the Democratic party adopted the expanding progressivism and socialism of European countries.
 In the 1930s, Democratic president Franklin Roosevelt won reelection that year on the strength of the New Deal, a set of Depression-prolonging reforms.
 Roosevelt won in a landslide against Republican Alf Landon, who opposed these massive expansions of federal power.
-The Democratic Party quickly became the party of big government.
+So, the Democratic Party quickly became the party of big government.

-People argue that, the Democratic Party then became the party of big government and the Republican party of big government became rhetorically committed to curbing federal power.
+People argue that, the Democratic Party then became the party of big government and that the Republican party of big government became rhetorically committed to curbing federal power.
 How did this switch happen?

 Republicans Change Their Minds… But Did They Switch Platforms?